tucker-weed/bitdefender-unsafe-to-safe-files-sync/README.md

 The script stores per-staging metadata in `.staging_sync.json` inside the staging root (or a custom path if you pass `--config-path`).
-You usually do not need to edit this file manually; it keeps track of the last used branch, staging/work paths, and the temporary branch name.
+You usually do not need to edit this file manually; it keeps track of the work/staging paths, the base branch the staging copy was created from, and the temporary branch names used for the last sync.

 ## Tips